Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

 * The general manager of the blockchain put your bitcoins project in the category of bitcoin saviors.
 * The general manager was suspicious of the type of output of your bitcoins.
 * The review of coding and tabulation of your bitcoins along with farm information was done and confirmed by the general manager and no suspicious items were found.
 * license code of Sonar Airmark device key is activated
+* The transfer license code ocp ui data loader has been activated
 #
 #
 2- Tether Wallets :